-- A completed 424 Form with original signature; - All application forms, fully completed;

-- A passed/adopted Local Government Resolution authorizing submission of the application; - Evidence of compliance with the TxCDBG Citizen Participation Plan including the Public Hearing Notice; - Legible, quality maps; - Annual Audit (See Application Information Section). - Active SAM.gov registration
+- A completed 424 Form with original signature; - All application forms, fully completed; - A passed/adopted Local Government Resolution authorizing submission of the application; - Evidence of compliance with the TxCDBG Citizen Participation Plan including the Public Hearing Notice; - Legible, quality maps; - Annual Audit (See Application Information Section). - Active SAM.gov registration

-Applications lacking any of the items listed in the checklist will be disqualified.
-An Application Review Checklist is located in the Application Guide.
-Applicants are required to verify that the application is complete using the checklist.
+Applications lacking any of the items listed above will be disqualified.
+An Application Review Checklist is located at the end of the Application Guide.
+Applicants must verify that the application is complete using the checklist.